Person reviewing digital lending strategy with multiple income stream charts on laptop

 How Does Open Banking Improve Digital Lending for Multiple Income Earners?

 Open banking is the most significant structural shift improving digital lending multiple income access right now.
-Under open banking frameworks, borrowers can authorize lenders to directly access their bank transaction data, giving a real-time, comprehensive view of cash flow that paper documents cannot match.
+Under open banking frameworks, borrowers can authorize lenders to directly access their bank transaction data, giving a real-time, detailed view of cash flow that paper documents cannot match.

 In the United States, the CFPB finalized its Section 1033 open banking rule in late 2024, requiring financial institutions to share consumer-permissioned data with third-party lenders.
 This directly benefits multi-stream earners: instead of manually compiling 24 months of statements from five platforms, a borrower can grant one-click access.
 As detailed in our overview of how open banking is changing access to financial products, this shift is accelerating loan approval timelines and improving underwriting accuracy.